B1G-FUNGUS/askpls/README.md

 - Path to 1.0
  - Resolve the 'default' issue, even if it is just setting future plans in stone
- - Add per-site prompt
+ - Detect cookies set by tabs in the background

-- Add 48x48 icon? remove 64?
+- Add 48x48 icon?

 - Add license